justinHe123/NurLabsWeb/README.md

 # Local Deployment

-If you want to test the server locally, install and set up the repository locally using the following commands:
+If you want to test the server locally, install and set up the repository locally using the following commands (Requires npm):

     git clone https://github.com/justinHe123/NurLabsWebServer.git